Validity & Reliability

 They support optimal learning

-Our assessment reports help people learn to build knowledge and skills more efficiently and enjoyably while participating in everyday activities.
+Our assessment reports help people build the skills they need to learn more deeply, efficiently, and enjoyably, even when participating in everyday activities.

 They have a wide range of applications